haimsaw/ShadowPix/Global method/README.txt

   -it NSTEPS
                         max num of simulated_annealing steps, default=10 ** 6,
-                        each iteration has steps according to num of cores -s STOPAFTER
+                        each iteration take steps according to num of cores -s STOPAFTER
                         finish optimization if the global minimum candidate remains the same for this number of steps,